 Many applications now offer dark mode — a feature that lets you change your background display and text color from white to black.
-People are becoming more and more interested in dark mode since it uses less battery power than white pixels and strains their eyes less.
+People are becoming more and more interested in the feature, for example, Google Chrome's dark mode, since it uses less battery power than white pixels and strains their eyes less.

 Although Messenger, Instagram, and WhatsApp all support dark mode, Facebook released a dark mode beta version only a few months ago and rolled it out to a limited number of users for testing so that it could collect feedback and improve things.
 Nevertheless, most Facebook users should have gotten the dark mode update in their apps by now.
 If you want to turn on dark mode on Facebook, this article will help you activate Facebook’s dark theme on macOS, Windows, iOS, or Android.